 b) IRS Form 3903.

-- Request for Travel Authorization, which is not to exceed relocation authorization.
+Request for Travel Authorization, which is not to exceed relocation authorization.
+Filed in college/department.

-- Purchase requisition submitted to Procurement, Contracts and Materials Management
+2. Purchase requisition submitted to Procurement, Contracts and Support Services with:

 a) Copy of Acknowledgement of Moving Expenses Regulations.

 b) Copy of State Board of Control Form 738(e).